reauv/looklive-server/README.md

 # LookLive server
 https://performance.rovansteen.nl

+## Performance

+The findings of the performance can be find [here](PERFORMANCE.md).
+My approach with the service worker & caching might be a bit different from the other students as the best way to do this is not with a smart service worker that decides what to cache but with revisions that automatically 'bust' the cache once the content of the file is changed.
+That means you only fetch when the assets changed.
+This busting is done by addeding a hash to the file name based on the contents of the file.
+If a single byte of the file is changed the hash is different, so the browser cache and/or service worker can't match it with the one in cache and will fetch a new one.

+The only thing that could be improved to the service worker right now would be managing the 'busted' files, this could be realized by a regex that would search for the 'base file name' (like style.css or app.js) and delete the ones that have a different (old) hash.

 ## Progressive web app - Research

 What is a progressive web app?
 A progressive web app is an application that runs